 The dry weight of the best battery chainsaws can swell to well over 15 pounds.
 Experience shows that a saw’s weight is less important than proper balance overall as you only feel the full weight when you’re NOT cutting.

 But carrying around and positioning a heavy saw can certainly be more taxing over a long workday.
 The catch with these saws is that the batteries are a major part of the weight.
-So the stronger, longer-lasting saws with high-capacity battery packs and longer bars that we prefer end up being the heaviest.
+Those stronger saws with the high-capacity battery packs and longer bars I prefer end up being the heaviest.

 Battery Selection

-While we do the majority of our testing with the kitted batteries, it’s worth looking at the full range a manufacturer has available for your cordless chainsaw.
+While I do the majority of my testing with the kitted batteries, it’s worth looking at the full range a manufacturer has available for your cordless chainsaw.
 If you end up investing in the entire lineup, you’ll likely want to consider the biggest batteries you can buy for it to get all of your lawn chores done efficiently.

 You might also want a lower-capacity battery to shave some weight when you don’t have a lot of work to complete.